apache/brpc/docs/en/server.md

 - Since synchronous RPCs block worker pthreads, server often needs more workers (ServerOptions.num_threads), and scheduling efficiencies will be slightly lower.
 - User code still runs in special bthreads actually, which use stacks of pthread workers.
 These special bthreads are scheduled same with normal bthreads and performance differences are negligible.
 - bthread supports an unique feature: yield pthread worker to a newly created bthread to reduce a context switch. brpc client uses this feature to reduce number of context switches in one RPC from 3 to 2.
-In a performance-demanding system, reducing context-switches significantly improves performance and latency long-tails.
-However pthread-mode is not capable of doing this and slower in high-QPS systems.
+In a performance-demanding system, reducing context-switches improves performance.
+However pthread-mode is not capable of doing this.
 - Number of threads in pthread-mode is a hard limit.
 Once all threads are occupied, requests will be queued rapidly and many of them will be timed-out finally.
-A common example: When many requests to downstream servers are timedout, the upstream services may also be severely affected by a lot of blocking threads waiting for responses(within timeout).
+An example: When many requests to downstream servers are timedout, the upstream services may also be severely affected by a lot of blocking threads waiting for responses(within timeout).
 Consider setting ServerOptions.max_concurrency to protect the server when pthread-mode is on.
 As a contrast, number of bthreads in bthread mode is a soft limit and reacts more smoothly to such kind of issues.

-pthread-mode lets legacy code to try brpc more easily, but we still recommend refactoring the code with bthread-local or even not using TLS gradually, to turn off the option in future.
+pthread-mode lets legacy code to try brpc more easily, but we still recommend refactoring the code with bthread-local or even remove TLS gradually, to turn off the option in future.

 ## Security mode